 - Material: ASA plastic (subsea quality)

-- Color options: Red, yellow, white or custom color upon request
+- Color options: White and yellow or special color upon request

-- Text: 1mm deep, the engraving NEVER fades unlike printed labels.
+- Text: 1mm deep, the engraving NEVER disappears unlike printed labels.

-- 3D printed labels are thicker yet flexible, allowing them to withstand much more than other labels.
+- 3d-print: The brands are thicker yet flexible, which makes them withstand much more than other brands.

 Features